Overview

 - Invoke

-or cylc run
+restart or cylc run according to

 this option.
 See cylc User Guide for detail.